dart-lang/language/working/2364 - primary constructors/feature-specification.md

 The current scope of the formal parameter list of the primary constructor in _D_ is the current scope of the class/enum declaration *(in other words, the default values cannot see declarations in the class body)*.
-Every default value in the primary constructor of _D_ is replaced by a fresh private name `_n`, and a constant variable named `_n` is added to the top-level of the current library. *(This means that we can move the parameter declarations including the default value without changing its meaning.)*
+Every default value in the primary constructor of _D_ is replaced by a fresh private name `_n`, and a constant variable named `_n` is added to the top-level of the current library, with an initializing expression which is said default value. *(This means that we can move the parameter declarations including the default value without changing its meaning.)*

 For each of these constant variable declarations, the declared type is the formal parameter type of the corresponding formal parameter, except: In the case where the corresponding formal parameter has a type `T` where one or more type variables declared by the class occur, the declared type of the constant variable is the least closure of `T` with respect to the type parameters of the class.

+*For example, if the default value is `const []` and the parameter type is `List<X>`, the top-level constant will be `const List<Never> _n = [];` for some fresh name `_n`.*

 Next, _k_ has the modifier `const` iff the keyword `const` occurs just before the class name in the header of _D_, or _D_ is an `enum`